Life Is Beautiful: A Letter to Gaza / الحياة حلوة

 Jean Rouch Award — Honorable Mention

-Stuck in the arctic of Norway and refusing to accept the boundaries imposed by international politics and rigid bureaucracy, Jabaly insists on telling heartfelt stories from his hometown Gaza.
-Despite having only limited connection to his family abroad and support from his friends, he manages to channel his own creativity, adhering to his motto, "Life is Beautiful."
-Friends back home tell Jabaly to seek asylum but having grown up in the coastal city of Gaza, he refuses to give up his Palestinian identity.
-In Norway, he is now considered stateless, and his application for an artist’s visa is rejected as he does not meet the qualification criteria as a self-taught filmmaker.
+Stranded in the Arctic north of Norway, Jabaly refuses to accept the boundaries imposed by international politics and rigid bureaucracy.
+Instead, he insists on telling heartfelt stories from his hometown Gaza.
+With only limited contact with his family and relying on the support of friends, he channels his creativity and lives by his motto: “Life is Beautiful.”Friends back home urge Jabaly to seek asylum, but having grown up in the coastal city of Gaza, he refuses to give up his Palestinian identity.
+In Norway, he is considered stateless, and his application for an artist’s visa is rejected as he does not meet the qualification criteria as a self-taught filmmaker.